 Full stops are a form of period that finalises a sentence (.).
 Other forms include the exclamation point (!) and the question mark (?).
 These ubiquitous punctuation marks signify to the reader when a sentence is about to end (as the eye scans ahead to locate the dot), making the words easier to follow.

-Writers should always use a full stop at the end of a full sentence, or if the text reads better with a full stop (with the exception of non-paragraph text as discussed below).
+Writers should always use a full stop at the end of a full sentence (with the exception of non-paragraph text as discussed below).

 Use a question mark at the end of a question.
 Use an exclamation mark sparingly.

 An exclamation mark is for signifying shouting in dialogue.
-It is unnecessary to use exclamation points in non-fiction writing, unless your words are not standing up for themselves.
+It is unnecessary to use exclamation points in non-fiction writing unless your words don’t stand up for themselves.
 That being the case, work on the words that are too weak, and leave out the exclamation marks.

 If you're looking for rigid rules about periods in non-paragraph text, you've just found a fantastic guide, however some flexibility will be needed to suit all types of text.

 Do not use a full stop on non-paragraph text unless there's more than one sentence.

 This rule can be modified to suit different texts and the key is to decide on a rule, understand it, and implement it as globally as possible.